PSU-Research-Computing/dkmonitor/README.rst

 **Dependencies:**

-1. psycopg2
+1. sqlalchemy
 2. termcolor
 3. setuptools

 **There are 5 steps to complete installation and setup:**

 1. Install dkmonitor with setuptools
-2. Export config and log path variables in profile
+2. Export config and log path variables in profile (if nessesary)
-3. Create Database
+3. Create your database
 4. Setup config files
 5. Set ``cron`` jobs